in

 Concrete Paver Patio

-A concrete paver are a modern material that is low in cost, but can be made to look like bricks or natural stone.
+A concrete paver is a modern material that is low in cost but can be made to look like bricks or natural stone.
 These come in a wide variety of colors and shapes, making them a great alternative to natural stones.

 The disadvantage of concrete pavers is that the colors might fade over time and from constant use, so keep that in mind.

-This patio uses gray/raw concrete finish for the outer paver blocks, and red for the inner blocks, creating a visual “frame” to the patio area.
+This layout uses a gray/raw concrete finish for the outer paver blocks and red for the inner blocks, creating a visual “frame” to the area.

 Solid Concrete Patio